nirajp82/Redis/02_06_Redis_SortedSet.md

 * The sorted set can be traversed in ascending or descending order and can be manipulated by score, value and lexicography.

-* The sorted sets also provide the ability to create a union and intersection results from a number of other sets and sorted sets.
+* The sorted sets also provide the ability to create a union, intersection and difference results from a number of other sets and sorted sets.
+The Difference operator was added in Redis 6.2 as the ZDIFF command.

 ### Use Cases
  Let's go through the commands for building a priority queue and a leaderboard using Redis Sorted Sets, along with explanations for each command: